dscho/xkcd/content/comics/2018-7-2-jwst-delays.md

 Launch Delays

 [There is a positive-quadrant only line graph.
-The x- axis is labeled 'Current Date' and the y axis is labeled 'Planned Launch Date'.
+The x-axis is labeled 'Current Date' and the y-axis is labeled 'Planned Launch Date'.
 The dates on both of the axes range from 1995 to 2030.]

-[In the graph are 15 points, starting at (1997,2007) and extending at a slope of a little less than one.
+[In the graph are 15 points, starting at (1997, 2007), and extending at a slope of a little less than one.
 The most recent one is labeled 'Now: 2021'.]

 [There are two lines on the graph: a red one and a dashed black one.
 The red one is a regression of the points on the graph.
 It has a slope of about ⅔.
 The black one is a line with a slope of one.
 They intersect at the point (2026,2026), marked by the label 'Late 2026?']